Sterniii3/KMstability/application/why.md

 <ol>
 <li> Introduction of the stability interval: Betensky, R. A. (2015).
 Measures of follow-up in time-to-event studies: Why provide them and what should they be?.
 Clinical Trials, 12(4), 403-408.  </li>

-<li> Details on calculation of the methods used, implemention and use of the application and the associated package: Erdmann, S. & Betensky, R. A. (2023).
+<li> Details on calculation of the methods used, implementation and use of the application and the associated package: Erdmann, S. & Betensky, R. A. (2023).
 KMstability: R tools to report the stability and precision of Kaplan-Meier estimates as well as measures of follow-up in time-to-event studies.
 SoftwareX (in revision).  </li>

 </ol>